menu

 Coleman is a very small city located in the state of Michigan.
 With a population of 1,264 people and just one neighborhood, Coleman is the 442nd largest community in Michigan.

-When you are in Coleman, you'll notice that it is more blue-collar than most other communities in America.
-36.12% of Coleman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Coleman is a blue-collar town, with 36.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Coleman is a city of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Coleman who work in management occupations (13.51%), healthcare suport services (9.58%), and food service (7.86%).

 The citizens of Coleman are slightly less educated than the national average of 21.84% for the average city or town: 13.19% of adults in Coleman have a bachelor's degree or advanced degree